 - 1. A site-specific indoor air quality plan has been produced (see Methodology).
 The objective of the plan is to facilitate a process that leads to design, specification and installation decisions and actions that minimise indoor air pollution during occupation of the building. - 2.
-The project must have achieved credits in Mat 05 criteria 6-8 Control plan and moisture measurements.
+The project is in compliance with Mat 05 criteria 6-8 Control plan and moisture measurements (see Methodology).